Windows Assessment and Deployment Kit: Preinstallation environment

 WAIK includes Windows Preinstallation Environment, a lightweight version of Windows that can be booted via PXE, CD-ROM, USB flash drive or external hard disk drive and is used to deploy, troubleshoot or recover Windows environments.
 It replaces MS-DOS boot disks, Emergency Repair Disk, Recovery Console and Automated System Recovery boot disks.
 Traditionally used by large corporations and OEMs (to preinstall Windows client operating systems to PCs during manufacturing), WinPE is now available free of charge via WAIK.

 User state migration

 WAIK for Windows 7 includes User State Migration Tool v4.0, a command-line interface tool for transferring Windows user settings from one installation to another as part of an operating system upgrade or wipe-and-reload recovery, for example, to clean out a rootkit.
 USMT v4.0 can transfer the settings from Microsoft Windows XP or later to Microsoft Windows Vista and later.
+Versions of the USMT are included in the Windows ADKs for Windows 10, versions 1511 and 1607.